 A critical element here is that leaders must understand not just want to do, what why they are doing it.
 If your staff clearly understand the mission and goal of their work, then they will be more empowered to make decisions.

-“To be effectively empowered to make decisions, it is imperative that frontline leaders execute with confidence.
-Tactical leaders must be confident that they clearly understand the strategic mission.
+The authors write, “To be effectively empowered to make decisions, it is imperative that frontline leaders execute with confidence.
+Tactical leaders must be confident they clearly understand the strategic mission.
 They must have implicit trust that their senior leaders will back their decisions.
 Without this trust, junior leaders cannot confidently execute.”